ClementGrx/ClementGrx/README.md

 ### Hi there 👋 I'm Clément, a future Data Analyst !
 #### Early 2020, after 7 years working as a Business Controller and Internal Auditor, I decided to retrain to the awesome field of Data Analytics and Data Science !
-#### I am currently studying at a Coding school in Paris, and will get my certification in February 2021 (Python, SQL, Machine Learning, Statistics...)
+#### I am currently studying at a Coding school in Paris, and will get my certification in February 2021 (Python, SQL, Machine Learning, Statistics...).

-#### Here below are some of the content I created
+#### Here below are some of the content I created.

 ## Project #1 : Projected Population by 2100